matikin9/gtfs.org/README.md

 ## Planned features
 * Search functionality - index all of the site content and add a search bar to the header for quickly finding reference information
-* Localization - utilize a translation service to have all of the source markdown content translated, then incorporate a language selection component which will determine which language of the site will be served.
-A UI component already exists in the header component for this but is currently commented out
-* The site is not currently optimized for mobile browsers

 ## Maintainability - Known Issues
 * Some of the content on the Best Practices page contains nested tables which are difficult to render from parsed markdown, the current solution is to use html tables within markdown tables, but these must not contain newline characters to remain valid markdown so they are difficult to read and update.
 This has been solved in the static and realtime reference pages by reformatting the content to not use nested tables.